 Why is support still a dirty word in some companies?
-After more than 10 years in technology and support, including setting up the support function for 37 Signals, Sarah Hatter has some pithy, pertinant and downright hilarious stories to tell about why it’s important, what it can do for you and what it does to build a better, stronger company.
+At BoS USA 2013, after more than 10 years in technology and support, including setting up the support function for 37 Signals, Sarah Hatter has some pithy, pertinant and downright hilarious stories to tell about why it’s important, what it can do for you and what it does to build a better, stronger company.

 Sarah Hatter: Am I good?
 Okay.
 I’m super loud, I’m very red, and I’m very orange and red, and loud.
 So, if it’s too loud just let me know.
 So, hey, you guys thanks for having be here.
 I run a company called ‘CoSupport’.
 We teach and train people who build web and mobile apps.
 How to do excellent customer support?
 How to change the customer experience?
 Anyone heard of my company before?